 To receive ABIM MOC points, participants must submit their Symposium Feedback Form and claim their CME credits in the CE Portal for the Symposium by March 18, 2019.
 Once both of these steps are complete, ASCO will transmit all information to ABIM on the participant’s behalf.

 In support of improving patient care, the American Society of Clinical Oncology is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 AMA Credit Designation Statement - Physicians

-The American Society of Clinical Oncology designates this live activity for a maximum of 25.25 AMA PRA Category 1 Credits™.
+The American Society of Clinical Oncology designates this live activity for 22.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This Symposium is designed for physicians and researchers interested in the prevention, screening, evaluation, and management of genitourinary cancers, including, but not limited to medical, surgical, and radiation oncologists; pathologists; radiologists; and other translational-oriented laboratory scientists.

 This Symposium may also benefit nurses, pharmacists, physician assistants, and other health care professionals involved in clinical cancer care and cancer research.